 It turns out that the guinea-pig was injected with venom from a new species of insect, caught and sent to Dr Nagumo by Joji: “[It] attacks the central nervous system, causing madness and death.”

 So anyway—I’m demoting Dr Nagumo down to Designated Hero.

-Most of the insects we see in this film are bees, making this an amusing forerunner to the overt killer bee movies of the 70s, and The Swarm in particular.
-However, various close-ups show us nasty biting insects—including a few shots of actual flesh being bitten, guaranteed to freak out certain viewers.
+The insects in this film are confusingly presented.
+Most of the time we’re shown bees, making this an amusing forerunner to the overt killer bee movies of the 70s, and The Swarm in particular.
+However, the “new species of insect” is also more appropriately represented by footage of the Japanese giant hornet—including a few shots of actual flesh being bitten, guaranteed to freak out certain viewers.
 As we have seen, this new species is highly venomous (the subtitles of this film repeatedly say “poison” and “poisonous”, but they mean venom / venomous); while the fact that it lays its eggs in human tissue is a plot-point.

 Never mind what they’re looking at.
 Just keep looking at the pretty, pretty SCIENCE!!…

 Nagumo’s work is interrupted (thank God!) by the arrival of Joji’s telegram.
 He travels to the island and is greeted at the dock by a frantic Yukari.
 He promises her he will do everything he can to help her—and then walks off, leaving her to carry his travel-bag.

 Nagumo is allowed to see Joji, and gets him to tell his story—including the fact that he has a witness, Annabelle.
 Nagumo then inspects the bodies, recognising the wounds as insect bites; although the air-force doctor continues to insist the men died from blunt-force trauma.
 Finally, he goes to the clinic where Charly lies unconscious, and learns that in his delirium, the airman occasionally mutters about insects…